MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-telemetry.md

 By default, SM sends diagnostic and connectivity data to Microsoft.
 Microsoft uses this data to provide and improve the quality, security and integrity of Microsoft products and services.

-Administrators can turn off this feature at any point of time by using the Service Manager Console or self-service portal’s *Web.config file* (this option might require service restart
+Administrators can turn off this feature at any point of time by using the Service Manager Console or self-service portal’s *Web.config file*.

 > [!NOTE]